alunodoisgte/prep/read/README.md

 ![](/assets/reading.gif)

-Congratulations you are reading this!
-The most important programming skill is actually reading.
+Congratulations you are reading this! *The most important programming skill is actually reading.* ([Typing](/typing/README.md) is the second most important.)
 Get as much practice as you can and make sure to give your eyes a rest often by looking at something far away.

 ---
 [![home](/assets/home-bw.png)](/README.md)